AntonioMande/ndacrawler/ReadMe.md

 # NDA Website Crawler

-The is crawler helps extract information from the [official website of the National Drug Authority](https://www.nda.or.ug/) in Uganda.
+This crawler helps extract information from the [official website of the National Drug Authority](https://www.nda.or.ug/) in Uganda.

 Example datasets include :-